Helping a Stray or Lost Animal

 - When Holding Onto a Lost Pet Is Not Possible: Most stray animals are found less than 1,000 feet from their homes.
 Keeping a lost dog or cat in your care temporarily and following the steps above can be the best way to quickly reunite them with their owner, and it can prevent a pet from experiencing the stress of entering a shelter.
 If you need immediate placement for a stray animal, reach out to the shelters below:

 In Chicago, stray and lost pets are impounded at two main locations:

-These shelters are open seven days-a-week and accept strays.
-If you need a stray animal picked up, call 311 for assistance.
-If you take the animal to CACC, please call PAWS Chicago at 773-475-9462 with the intake number and we will try to take the pet into our adoption program.
-Please note, we cannot guarantee that we will bring the animal to PAWS as our intake is determined, based on our existing population and number of adoptions.
+These shelters are open seven days a week and accept strays.
+If you take an animal to CACC, you can email the Intake Team at PAWS Chicago at firstname.lastname@example.org or call 773-475-9462 with the pet’s ID number, and we will try our best to take the pet into our adoption program.
+However, intake is determined based on our existing population.